-I have to use Micro ORM for one of my projects recently and want to share my experience with such micro ORM as Dapper or Peta Poco, as well as compare them with such ORM tools as EntityFramework or NHibernate.
+I have used Micro ORM for one of my projects recently and want to share my experience with such micro ORM as Dapper or Peta Poco, as well as compare them with such ORM tools as EntityFramework or NHibernate.

 When talking about micro ORM it usually does not matter which one to use, the differences are usually very small.
 The most popular is Dapper, from StackOverflow, it also the fasters of all existing.
-Peta Poco is similar to Dapper, but make you write less SQL because of using attributes on your model.
+Peta Poco is similar to Dapper but makes you write less SQL because of using attributes on your model.

 What are the limitations of Micro ORM?